 If you are a contractor or sub-contractor in the construction industry you must also register with the Construction Industry Scheme (CIS).
-If you are found to be paying people in the Construction Industry but you have not registered for the scheme you can be fined up to £3,000 and, as the contractor, can be asked to pay over the tax you should have been deducting from your subcontractors – so it is really important to register if this applies to your business.
+If you are found to be paying people in the Construction Industry but you have not registered you can be fined up to £3,000.
+You can then be asked to pay over the tax you should have been deducting from your subcontractors out of your own pocket – so it is really important to register if this applies to your business.

 By law all members of the scheme must keep records of all payments made, tax collected, materials costs deducted etc.

 Sometime the amount of paperwork and tasks you need to complete can be overwhelming… but once registered and set up, it is a very straightforward process.

 - Setup of CIS Payments for Contractors: If you have sub-contractors we can register you with the HMRC.

 - Monthly Submissions of CIS: After setup we can submit your CIS returns, as well as calculating your sub-contractor’s payments and tax, and sending them CIS statements by email.
 We can then let you know what to pay, how and to whom.